OPGN Stock Forecast: All the More Reason to Consider OpGen Inc. (OPGN) Now

-OpGen Inc. (NASDAQ: OPGN) is -86.89% lower on its value in year-to-date trading and has touched a low of $0.12 and a high of $1.21 in the current 52-week trading range.
+OpGen Inc. (NASDAQ: OPGN) is -87.00% lower on its value in year-to-date trading and has touched a low of $0.12 and a high of $1.21 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OPGN stock was last observed hovering at around $0.13 in the last trading session, with the day’s loss setting it 0.0%.
+The OPGN stock was last observed hovering at around $0.13 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $0.16 for the next 12 months.
+It is also 18.75% off the consensus price target high of $0.16 offered by 1 analysts, but current levels are 18.75% higher than the price target low of $0.16 for the same period.

 5 Undervalued Stocks For 2023